How Do You Implement International SEO with Hreflang and Geo-Targeting?

 Tier 1: Dedicated Regional Content

-Markets that generate more than 15% of your traffic or revenue receive fully localized content — not just translated but culturally adapted with local examples, regional pricing, compliance-specific language, and market-relevant case studies.
+The OpenAI API documentation confirms markets that generate more than 15% of your traffic or revenue receive fully localized content — not just translated but culturally adapted with local examples, regional pricing, compliance-specific language, and market-relevant case studies.
 These markets get dedicated subdirectories, full hreflang annotation sets, and their own geo-targeting in Search Console.
 Tier 1 markets typically include your home market plus two to four additional high-value regions.
+For additional perspective, see What Are the Most Critical SEO Ranking Factors in 2026?.

 Tier 2: Language-Level Targeting